jsahani9/InsightStream/README.md

 ## How It Works

 1. **User Onboarding** — Users provide preferences in natural language.
-The Preference Agent (Claude Sonnet) converts them into structured JSON and stores them in Azure Database for PostgreSQL.
+The Preference Agent (Claude Sonnet 4.5) converts them into structured JSON and stores them in PostgreSQL.
 2. **Planning** — The Planner Agent (GPT-5.1) uses the web search tool to detect trending topics and the DB query tool to retrieve user preferences, dynamically deciding which sources to fetch and how to weight categories.
 3. **News Ingestion** — Articles are fetched from RSS feeds and dynamically discovered sources, converted into structured documents via LlamaIndex.
 4. **Classification** — The Classifier Agent (Llama 3.3 70B) labels articles into categories: AI, FinTech, Tech.
-5. **Deduplication** — Azure OpenAI Embeddings detect duplicate stories.
+5. **Deduplication** — OpenAI Embeddings detect duplicate stories.
 The DB query tool checks recently sent articles to ensure users never receive the same story twice.
 6. **Ranking** — The Ranking Agent (Llama 3.3 70B) scores articles by live user preferences (via DB query tool), novelty, relevance, and recency.
-7. **Summarization** — The Summarizer Agent (Claude Sonnet) generates concise technical summaries with "why it matters" context.
+7. **Summarization** — The Summarizer Agent (Claude Sonnet 4.5) generates concise technical summaries with "why it matters" context.
 8. **Verification** — The Verifier Agent (GPT-5.2) validates summaries against source articles.
 If inaccuracies are detected, it triggers the summarization tool to retry with stricter constraints.
 9. **Delivery** — Subscription status is checked via DB query tool before the curated digest is composed and emailed.
-All secrets managed via Azure Key Vault.

 ---